AdithyaaSivamal/Grovers-Search-Algorithm-AES/README.md

-# Grover's Search Algorithm with AES
+# Grover's Search Algorithm for AES

 This repository contains implementations of Grover's Search Algorithm for exploring how it can be used to potentially break an AES key.
 There are two scripts provided: